 - a) A definition of "Artisanal Mining" to mean traditional and customary mining operations using traditional or customary ways and means.
-This includes the activities of individuals or groups using mostly rudimentary mining methods, manual and rudimentary tools to access mineral ore, usually available on surface, or at shallow depths. - b) A definition of "Small Scale Mining" to mean a prospecting or mining operation which does not employ specialised prospecting, mechanised mining technologies, chemicals including mercury and cyanide or explosives; or the proposed prospecting or mining operations do not involve an investment or expenditure which exceed an amount as may be prescribed. - c) Thresholds in respect of the amount of investments involved may be prescribed.
+This includes the activities of individuals or groups using mostly rudimentary mining methods, manual and rudimentary tools to access mineral ore, usually available on surface, or at shallow depths. - b) A definition of "Small Scale Mining" to mean a prospecting activities or mining operation which does not employ specialised prospecting, mechanised mining technologies, chemicals including mercury and cyanide or explosives; or the proposed prospecting or mining operations do not involve an investment or expenditure which exceed an amount as may be prescribed. - Thresholds in respect of amount of investments involved may be prescribed, a maximum of 1 Million Rands investments for Artisanal Miners and a

-d) Graduation provision: consideration will be made to allow an artisanal miner an opportunity to graduate to small scale mining, and for a small-scale miner to graduate to medium, junior or emerging miner considering production and investment thresholds.
+- Maximum of 10 Million Rands investments for Small Scale Miners is proposed. - d) Graduation provision: consideration will be made to allow an artisanal miner an opportunity to graduate to small scale mining, and for a small-scale miner to graduate to medium, junior or emerging miner considering production and investment thresholds.